5 Exercises That Won't Help You Lose Weight

 Other exercises that won’t help you lose weight are those that only work one part of your body.
 In the majority of cases, we practice them because they help us burn fat in specific problem areas.

 The reality is that the majority of us prefer to save as much energy as possible.
-Therefore, when a routine promises us immediate results, we tend to believe it.
-However, you should know that to be healthy, you have to work all parts of your body.
+Therefore, when a routine promises immediate results, we tend to believe it.
+However, you should know that in order to be healthy, you have to work out your entire body.

 - If you prefer to work specific zones, then plan your workout routine to work one area each day.

-- Also keep in mind that it’ll be necessary that you have expert supervision to control your progress so that you don’t dislocate something or injure yourself.
+- Also keep in mind that expert supervision is necessary to check your progress so that you don’t dislocate something or injure yourself.